 First, you want to begin with liability insurance.
 If there is a serious incident, then this type of insurance is what’s going to save your business.
 With liability coverage, you want to be insured for at least $750,000.
 However, in many cases, insurance companies suggest that you choose a higher amount.
 After all, damages to your truck or cargo can be expensive.

 Physical damage insurance is another type of coverage designed to account for a truck’s value despite depreciation.
 With an automobile, you may know that you can purchase gap insurance so that you’re able to cover the difference between the value of the car and the loan balance in the unfortunate event that the car is totaled.
-This is the same when it comes to
+This is the same when it comes to owner operator truck insurance.

 Cargo insurance is another requirement.
 Depending on what you are transporting, you may be able to find specific insurance that covers a very particular type of load.
 The important part of cargo insurance is to make sure that you cover your entire load.
 Keep price into consideration when purchasing.